ED-NEWP/galos/README.md

 ### Continuous Integration

 We use GitHub Actions to build and run tests on _every push_ to the `master` branch and to any pull request.
-You should not create a PR until your code is ready for integration into the `master` brach.
+You should not create a PR until your code is ready for integration into the `master` branch.
 If you do, every push to your working branch will cause the CI workflow to run.

 The CI workflow is defined in `.github/workflows/ci.yml`.